 The Data Importer shall Process the Personal Data only for the specific purpose(s) of the transfer, as set out in Annex I.B, unless on further instructions from the Data Exporter.

 On request, the Data Exporter shall make a copy of these Clauses, including the Appendix as completed by the Parties, available to the Data Subject free of charge.
 To the extent necessary to protect business secrets or other confidential information, including the measures described in Annex II and Personal Data, the Data Exporter may redact part of the text of the Appendix to these Clauses prior to sharing a copy, but shall provide a meaningful summary where the Data Subject would otherwise not be able to understand the its content or exercise his/her rights.
 On request, the Parties shall provide the Data Subject with the reasons for the redactions, to the extent possible without revealing the redacted information.
 This Clause is without prejudice to the obligations of the Data Exporter under Article 13 and Article 14 GDPR.

 If the Data Importer becomes aware that the Personal Data it has received is inaccurate, or has become outdated, it shall inform the Data Exporter without undue delay.
 In this case, the Data Importer shall cooperate with the Data Exporter to erase or rectify the Personal Data.

 1.5 Duration of Processing and erasure or return of Personal Data

-- Notwithstanding anything to the contrary, Data Importer may retain one copy of the Personal Data only for as long as there exists a legal requirement to do but in compliance with applicable data protection laws and subject to the provision of these Clauses.
+- Notwithstanding anything herein to the contrary, Data Importer may retain one copy of the Personal Data only for as long as there exists a legal requirement to do but in compliance with applicable data protection laws and subject to the data protection provisions set forth in these Clauses.